 The City of Dayton applied for and received federal transportation funds through the Miami Valley Regional Planning Commission.
 ODOT, as steward of the federal funds, will provide oversight of the project.

 How will the project affect parks within the corridor?

-There is a City-owned small pocket park at 424 Salem Avenue.
+There is a City-owned small pocket park at 424 Salem Ave.
 The project will require approximately .02 acres of permanent right of way and .02 acres of temporary right of way from this park.
 The project's involvement with this park is considered a "de minimis" impact.
-There is also the City-owned Jane Reece Park west of the intersection of W Riverview Avenue and Salem Avenue.
+There is also the City-owned Jane Reece Park west of the intersection of West Riverview Avenue and Salem Avenue.
 The project will have no involvement with this park.

 What will be done with the area currently occupied by the dual right turn lanes from Riverview Avenue to Salem Avenue?